 The B language [2] of J.-R. Abrial is a wide-spectrum language supporting a full formal development lifecycle from specification through refinement to programming.
-It is supported by full-lifecycle verification toolkits such as Atelier B [3], and has been instrumental in successful safety-critical system developments such as signalling on the Paris Metro [9].
+It is supported by full-lifecycle verification toolkits such as Atelier B [3], and has been instrumental in successful safety-critical system developments such as signalling on the Paris Metro [8].
+Specification in B gives a concrete description of requirements that can be formally validated by proof tools.
+The refinement of this specification, and the realization of the requirements into code, are subject to formal verification by these tools.

-A B specification gives an abstract description of requirements, modelled in terms of system state and behaviour.
+The Abstract Machine Notation (AMN) of B describes specification in terms of an abstract view of state and behaviour.
 Simply put, state is described in terms of sets, and behaviour in terms of relations on those sets.
+Nondeterministic choice is the formal mechanism by which simple, abstract expressions of requirements are made, subject to implementation freedom.
 An invariant clause captures required properties of the system that must hold at all times, defining the meaning of the data and the integrity of its structure.

-The B verification tools [8] generate proof obligations (POs) that initialisation and all operations maintain the invariant; this is called operation consistency.
-Automatic and interactive provers are part of the method; we do not discuss them further here.
+The B verification tools [7] generate proof obligations (POs) that initialisation and all operations maintain the invariant; this is called operation consistency.
+Automatic and interactive provers are supplied; an interactive prover is really a GUI interface to the automated prover, allowing the user to guide and decompose a proof process which does not work automatically first time.
+Discharging POs with the interactive prover provides a form of mathematical "debugging" of the specification.
+Discharging proof obligations can be difficult and time consuming, but once complete the specification is known to be consistent.

-A refinement step involves the transformation of an early, abstract nondeterministic specification into a more concrete one4, by elaboration with more data and algorithmic structure, thus reducing nondeterminism.
-Using the refinement relation between abstract and concrete models, proof obligations guarantee that the refinement correctly represents the behaviour of the abstract specification it refines.
+A refinement step involves the transformation of a more abstract specification into a more concrete one, by elaboration with more data and algorithmic structure, thus reducing nondeterminism.
+The nature of a valid refinement is that it always satisfies the abstract specification; proof guarantees that the refinement reflects the behaviour of the abstract specification it refines.